-My Sweet Girl,
+My Sweet Daughter,

 I’m watching you right now, you’re wearing your favorite Minnie jammies and talking to yourself while playing with play-doh.
 You look over at me every so often and ask me to confirm the color or shape of something.
 You’re so proud of every single creation you make, running to show your brother what you’ve done.

 I tell you how much I love you and you say “I wuv you too mama”.You’re only 2.5, most of what you know of the world exists in our little home.
 It’s a safe space for you to learn and grow, but I know that all too soon home will be just a part of your world.
 And while my hope is that home stays a prominent place in your heart and my voice remains one of the loudest, I know there will become a lot to compete with.
 These are the things I want you to know.